clojure/tools.namespace/README.md

 Warnings
 --------------------

+Other libraries which also do code-reloading may conflict with tools.namespace.
+One known example is [ring-devel](https://github.com/ring-clojure/ring/tree/master/ring-devel) (as of version 1.1.6) which uses [ns-tracker](https://github.com/weavejester/ns-tracker), which uses an older version of tools.namespace.

 Be careful when reloading the namespace in which you run your REPL.
 Because namespaces are removed when reloading, all your past definitions are lost.
 Either keep your REPL in a namespace which has